alantech/alan/rfcs/015 - Reworked Compiler Front End.md

 - An interface (internal or in `root.ln`) that ensures there's an `add` operation for the type of `num` (for example, `Addable`).
 - Type-checking can only happen once the function is inlined.

-However, the new type resolution system would simply add a constraint that there be a function named `add` that satisfies the signature `(T, 4 as T) -> T` (ignoring the fact that arithmetic operations in Alan actually use `Result` values).
+However, the new type resolution system would simply add a constraint that there be a function named `add` that satisfies the signature `(T, U) -> T` (ignoring the fact that arithmetic operations in Alan actually use `Result` values).
+However, since `U` would be constrained to an `int64` by default and immediately, the signature would effectively be `(T, int64) -> T`.
 This wouldn't require the `Addable` interface to be defined at all, and instead would allow for an anonymous interface that's only visible in the compiler to be created.
 The constraints would then not need to be computed for each time the function is called - instead, we must only ensure that the value passed in to `add4` satisfies the so-called "Addable" interface.